Tramadol hydrochloride modified release tablets

 heart palpitations, faintness or collapse

-The side effects listed above are very serious and may require urgent medical attention or hospitalisation.
+The side effects listed above are very serious and may require urgent medical attention

 Tell your doctor if you notice anything that is making you feel unwell.